 On events (automatic) |

 Claude reliably follows about 100–150 custom instructions.
 Your system prompt uses ~50, leaving ~100 for your project.
 CLAUDE.md and always-on rules share this budget.
-Path-scoped rules, skills, and agents load on demand — they don’t count against the limit.
+Path-scoped rules, references, skills, and agents load on demand — they don’t count against the limit.

 CLAUDE.md — The Project Constitution